liudichen/mui-message/README.md

   message.error('something is error',{ autoHideDuration:5000, });
 ```

-#### Ref
+## Ref

-When need to customize actions and use the snackbar instance, you can get it through the exported `messageRef`:
+When need to customize actions and use the snackbar instance, you can get it through the exported `messageRef` ,so you can get methods and attributes from 'notistack', such as `closeSnackbar`、`enqueueSnackbar` :

 ```javascript
   import ( messageRef, MessagBox ) from 'mui-message'